-Does that mean the schedule shows only my collection days—not pickups for other areas of the county?
+Can I change my address to see collection days for other areas of the county?

 Yes.
-Once the app is set up, there is no need to keep track of which collection zone you live in or to reset anything from year to year.
-However, if you move to a new household in Frederick County, you can edit your app settings to show data for the new address (you do not have to re-download the app).
+If you move to a new household in Frederick County, you can edit your app settings to show data for the new address (you do not have to re-download the app).

 How do the reminders work?